eclipse-emfcloud/ecore-glsp/README.md

 ### Building docker image

-Build the docker image using the following command, where <imagename> and <tagname> are replaced with the values you wish to use.
+Build the docker image using the following command, where &lt;imagename&gt; and &lt;tagname&gt; are replaced with the values you wish to use.
 `docker build -t <imagename>:<tagname> .`

 For example: `docker build -t ecore-glsp .`

 ### Running in docker

-When the docker image is build, you can start the container using the following command (where again the <imagename> and <tagename> are replaced).
+When the docker image is build, you can start the container using the following command (where again the &lt;imagename&gt; and &lt;tagename&gt; are replaced).

 `docker run -it -p 3000:3000 --rm <imagename>:<tagname>`